luiscode92/50projects50days/README.md

 # 50 Projects in 50 Days - HTML/CSS and JavaScript

-50 projects created in 50 days for improve HTML, JS and CSS skills.
+50 projects created in 50 days to improve HTML, JS and CSS skills.

 ## List of projects